MyPureCloud/terraform-provider-genesyscloud/docs/resources/processautomation_trigger.md

 ### Optional

 - `delay_by_seconds` (Number) How long to delay processing of a trigger after an event passes the match criteria.
-Must be an number greater than 0 and up to and including 900
+Must be an number between 60 and 900 inclusive
 - `description` (String) A description of the trigger
 - `event_ttl_seconds` (Number) How old an event can be to fire the trigger.
 Must be an number greater than or equal to 10
 - `match_criteria` (Block Set) Match criteria that controls when the trigger will fire. (see [below for nested schema](#nestedblock--match_criteria))